gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Indexing-queue-viewer-gij-self-managed.md

 ![](/wp-content/uploads/gij-gitserver-indexing-queue-viewer-actions-menu.png)

 The ‘indexing status’ is displayed in the indexing log dialog that appears during manual reindex.
-The View log information from the **Indexing queue viewer** is similar to the logs that can be viewed in the Manage integration screen.
+The View log information from the **Indexing Queue Qiewer** is similar to the logs that can be viewed in the Manage integration screen.

 ![](/wp-content/uploads/gij-gitserver-reindex-log-error.png)